David Price Rips MLB for Not Marketing Mookie Betts, African American Players

 "Player marketing requires one thing for sure: the player.
 You cannot market a player passively.
 You can't market anything passively.
 You need people to engage with those to whom you are trying to market in order to have effective marketing.
 We are very interested in having our players more engaged and having higher-profile players and helping our players develop their individual brand.
 But that involves the player being actively engaged.

-"Mike's a great, great player and a really nice person, but he's made certain decisions about what he wants to do and what he doesn't want to do, and how he wants to spend his free time and how he doesn't want to spend his free time.
+"Mike [Trout]'s a great, great player and a really nice person, but he's made certain decisions about what he wants to do and what he doesn't want to do, and how he wants to spend his free time and how he doesn't want to spend his free time.
 That's up to him.
 If he wants to engage and be more active in that area, I think we could help him make his brand really, really big.
 But he has to make a decision that he's prepared to engage in that area.
 It takes time and effort."

 Perhaps Manfred will hear Price's message and do something to help promote one of the league's biggest stars.